-Textbook • The official lecture textforthis course is Organic Chemistry, 3rd edition by David Klein (Wiley: 2017; ISBN 978-1-119-31615-2).
+TEXTBOOK • The official lecture text for this course is Organic Chemistry, 3rd edition by David Klein (Wiley: 2017; ISBN 978-1-119-31615-2).
 Note: Due to the high cost of textbooks, if you have already purchased a previous edition of this text or a text written by another author, it is your decision whether or not to purchase the official text; however, all problems, section numbers, diagrams, or tables referred to in class will come directly from the official text.
 There are other excellent texts available which may be useful if you are seeking addition problems or an alternate presentation of the course material.
 If you wish to use an alternate text, please consult with me so that I can determine whether the text you intend to use is appropriate for the level of this course.

-Suggested problems • It is recommended that you work all of the in-text problems from the sections listed below for fundamental skill development; the additional problems listed below are suggested for further practice.
+SUGGESTED PROBLEMS • It is recommended that you work all of the in-chapter problems from the sections listed below for fundamental skill development; the additional problems listed below are suggested for further practice.
 Note: Homework problems are not necessarily an indicator of the types of problems that will be found on quizzes or exams.
-In fact, you may encounter problems on quizzes or exams that have not been directly addressed either in class or in the problems below.
-I believe it is important to be able to not simply regurgitate material, but extend the skills you have mastered-in a reasonable way-to the unfamiliar, as that is a situation that may often encounter in your future studies or careers.
+In fact, you may encounter problems on quizzes or exams that have not been directly addressed either in class or in the suggested problems.
+I believe it is important to not simply regurgitate material, but to extend the skills you have mastered - in a reasonable way - to the unfamiliar, as you will undoubtedly encounter such challenges in your future studies or careers.